netdata/netdata/packaging/installer/methods/freebsd.md

 ## Install Netdata

-The recommended method is to use the single line [kickstart script](https://learn.netdata.cloud/docs/agent/packaging/installer/methods/kickstart)
+The simplest method is to use the single line [kickstart script](https://learn.netdata.cloud/docs/agent/packaging/installer/methods/kickstart)

 If you have a Netdata cloud account then clicking on the **Connect Nodes** button will generate the kickstart command you should use.
 Use the command from the "Linux" tab, it should look something like this: